infogulch/xtemplate/README.md

     * `.QueryVal` executes a query, which must return one row and one column, and returns the value of the column.
 * Other
     * `.Template` evaluate the template name with the given context and return the result as a string.
+    * `.Funcs` returns a list of all the custom FuncMap funcs that are available to call.
+Useful in combination with the `try` func.

 ### Functions